 If you've got it, and don't need it, flog it.
 Selling on eBay* usually pays best, yet to really get the eBay cash rolling in, you neeed to know the etiquette and shortcuts.

-Our 30+ eBay Selling Tricks guide is a crash course, including cutting eBay fees by tweaking start prices and using no-charge listing weekends, plus there are tools to create multiple listings in advance and bulk-upload them, and lots more.
+Our 40+ eBay Selling Tricks guide is a crash course, including tips on getting the best prices and cutting eBay fees by using no-charge listing weekends.
+Plus there are tools to create multiple listings in advance and bulk-upload them, and lots more.

 How much?
 Dedicated sellers make £100s on the side.